mauriaristi/otilib/doc/source/installation.rst

 Compiling the library
 ---------------------

-Finally, to build the library, run the following commands:
+Finally, to build the library with your default compilers, run the following commands:

 .. code-block:: bash